-But the way a professional builds trust, supports and listens will directly impact the feelings a person, parent or relative has when they leave a conversation.
-I might not like what is being said, but if I feel heard, if I trust the person speaking to me, if I know they have me and my child’s best interests at heart, then the sting of hard news is easier to bear.
+The way a professional builds trust, supports and listens will directly impact the feelings a person, parent/caregiver has when they leave a conversation.
+Someone might not like what is being said, but if they feel heard, if they trust the person speaking, if they believe they have the family and child’s best interests at heart, then the sting of hard news can be easier to bear.

-After all is said and done, I don’t want to be left swamped by a vulnerability labyrinth searching for control.
-Rather, with effective communication, I want to feel like an essential part of the team of professionals trying to work together to provide best-practice and person-centred care.
+After all is said and done, no-one wants to be left swamped by a vulnerability labyrinth scrabbling for control.
+Rather, with effective communication, they want to feel like an essential part of the team of professionals trying to work together to provide best-practice and person-centred care.